 Tessa & Jax hike Tahoe.
 Photo Credit: Julie Wetzel

 Scenery is what it’s all about at North Lake Tahoe, and there are so many ways to fill your eyes that we can mention only a few (more hikes here).
-If a casual stroll will satisfy, check out the new Tahoe City Lakeside Trail, a paved, multi-use path joining two segments of the 19-mile bike path hugging the Truckee River all the way to Squaw Valley USA, where a new parking area with restrooms has been established.
+If a casual stroll will satisfy, check out the Tahoe City Lakeside Trail, a paved, multi-use path joining two segments of the 19-mile bike path hugging the Truckee River all the way to Palisades Tahoe, where you'll find a parking area with restrooms.
 Also on the easy side is Page Meadow (sometimes spelled “Paige”), where you’ll encounter beautiful mid-summer wildflower displays along with glorious views of the lake and the snow-dappled Sierra crest.

 Zuke's encourages you to live life off leash!